chromindscan/chromia-agent-starter/README.md

-# Chromia Agent Starter
+# Chromia Neural Interface

-This repository demonstrates using Chromia to store AI Agent short-term and long-term memories.
+This repository demonstrates using Chromia to store AI Agent short-term and long-term memories on chain.
+It also demonstrates a simple neural interface for interacting with the AI Agent.

 ![](ui.jpeg)

+## Roadmap

+### Current Features
+- ✅ Short-term and long-term memory storage
+- ✅ Neural activity logging
+- ✅ Real-time memory updates
+- ✅ Interactive neural interface

+### Upcoming Features
+- 🧠 AI Agent Personalities
+  - Customizable personality traits for each AI Agent
+  - Language preferences
+  - AI Agent access to external tools / APIs to execute tasks autonomously

 ![](demo.png)

-## How it works
+## How it works (Mermaid Diagram)

 ```mermaid
 erDiagram